Pogodaanton/Shadis/README.md

 ## Learn More

-The inner workings of the system are described inside the code on the respective places.
+The inner workings of the system are described in the codebase.
 Here are links to the documentation of awesome third-party products Shadis is using:

 - [Create React App](https://facebook.github.io/create-react-app/docs/getting-started)
 - [React Library](https://reactjs.org/)